T342guy/The-archive/README.md

 ## How to find something in here!

 > [!TIP]
-> Everything is sorted and assorted! you may need to look more then once!
+> Everything is sorted and assorted, you may need to look more then once!

 Sorting in this repo goes has catagories and lots, *lots*, of folders.\
+If youre looking for memes, the filepath (aka "path") can look like this: `root/memes/<topic>/<meme>`!\ Maybe a game clip? or a game screenshot?
+The filepath can look like this! `root/Game-clips-and-screenshots/<game>/<screenshots/clips>/<clip or screenshot>`!\
+and so and so fourth!\

+> [!NOTE]
+> If youve seen a `e.txt` around here, thats just a blank file so i can make the folders ( •̀ ω •́ )y